Wes Hills: Slippery Rock

-Hills transferred to Division II Slippery Rock University of Pennsylvania on February 7, 2018, after his Division I eligibility expired.
+Hills transferred to Division II Slippery Rock on February 7, 2018, after his Division I eligibility expired.
 In 2018, he had 246 carries for 1,714 yards and had 28 receptions for 193 yards.
 His 1,714 rushing yards broke the single-season school record for rushing yards.
-Hills earned first-team All-Pennsylvania State Athletic Conference Western Division honors on November 14, 2018.
-He was named to the second-team Associated Press Division II All-America team on December 12, 2018.
+Hills earned first-team All-Pennsylvania State Athletic Conference (PSAC) Western Division honors on November 14, 2018.
+He was named to the second-team Associated Press Division II All-American team on December 12, 2018.

 In January 2019, Hills was selected to play in the NFLPA Collegiate Bowl, where after rushing for 78 yards and a touchdown, he was named game MVP.
 He was also selected to play in the 2019 Senior Bowl, where he had two carries for 22 yards in the game before leaving with an injury.